Species focused conservation is important

 Welcome to the Hampshire Amphibian and Reptile Recording Network webpages.
 Here you can find out more about amphibian and reptile conservation in Hampshire & Isle of Wight, home to 12 out of 13 of the UK’s native amphibians and reptiles.

-Hampshire Amphibian and Reptile Recording Network (HARRN) is coordinated by the Hampshire & Isle of Wight Wildlife Trust and is affiliated to ARG UK .
+Hampshire Amphibian and Reptile Recording Network (HARRN) is coordinated by the Hampshire & Isle of Wight Wildlife Trust.
 HARRN aims to record, monitor and survey Biodiversity Action Plan species to ensure they are conserved and protected.
-Submitting records is vital to this work, you can find more about how to submit your sightings here.
+Submitting records is vital to this work, you can find more about how to submit your sightings below.

 How to Join